uchicago-dsi/debit-scrapers/services/transform/README.md

 #### Run Pipeline

-Executes the pipeline script as a Docker container while mounting the directories `./services/transform/input` and `./services/transform/output` as volumes.
+Builds and runs the pipeline script as a Docker container while mounting the directories `./services/transform/input` and `./services/transform/output` as volumes.

 Download the scraped project file generated from the previous data pipeline step (i.e., data extraction) from Google Cloud Storage and save it under the input directory.
 After the script runs, a cleaned Parquet file is generated and saved under the output directory.

 ```bash
 make run-clean